ange1martin3z/github-slideshow/_posts/0000-01-02-ange1martin3z.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our github teacher live!"
 ---
 Your text
 All your bases belong to me.≈